-- Sharing and contributing to their Learning Journeys via Tapestry
+- Sharing and contributing to their Learning Journeys

 - Attending special assemblies

 - Meet the teacher meetings

 - Parent / Teacher consultations about progress and target setting (three times a year)

 - Accompanying children on out of school visits

 - Attending open days/afternoons

 - Attending Sports Day

 From time to time information-giving sessions or workshops on specific curriculum areas will be held for parents to give ideas for supporting your children at home with, for example, reading, writing or mathematics.
-Weekly newsletters and other communications are sent via Parent Pay.
+Weekly newsletters and other communications are sent home with children.